-Norman B. Richards ’45 died in early February 2015 in Sausolito, California.
+Norman B. Richards ’45 died in early February 2015 in Sausalito, California.

-(The following appeared in the San Francisco Chronicle, February 4, 2015.)
+(The following was provided by the San Francisco Chronicle on February 4, 2015)

 A maritime lawyer and civil litigator in the San Francisco Bay Area for over four decades, died at his Sausalito home shortly after his 90th birthday, with his wife at his side.